top of page

 Photo by: Scurlock Studios, Archives Center, National Museum of American History, Smithsonian Institution

-1941-Dr. Charles Drew changed the face of the American Red Cross Blood Bank as its first African American surgeon to supervise the program.
-During World War 2, he conceptualized a method for placing, analyzing, and dispersing blood plasma through blood banking, which helped many wounded European soldiers survive.
+1941-Dr. Charles Drew changed the face of the American Red Cross Blood Bank as its first African American surgeon, supervising the program.
+During World War 2, he conceptualized a method for collecting, analyzing, and distributing blood plasma through blood banking, which helped many wounded European soldiers survive.
+One of his famous quotes was, "Excellence of performers will transcend artificial barriers created by man."-Dr. Charles Drew

 BIBLIOGRAPHY